Synchronizing checkpoints to object store

 To use IRSA (IAM Roles for Service Accounts) omit fields access_key

-.
+and secret_key.
 This loads credentials from the environment.

 Standby mode

-Pipelines can be configured to start in standby mode by setting standby
+Pipelines can be configured to start in standby mode by setting standby to

 true.
 When in standby mode, the pipeline does not process any data but continuously

-pulls the latest (or the checkpoint with the specified UUID based on start_from_checkpoint
+pulls the latest (or the checkpoint with the specified UUID based on start_from_checkpoint)

-checkpoint at the interval specified by pull_interval
+checkpoint at the interval specified by pull_interval.

 Pipelines in standby mode must be explicitly activated via: